 - It is one of the most developed countries in South America and also one of the most European in feel.

 - The country’s advanced infrastructure and experience with tourism makes it easy to get around, especially if you take the time to brush up on your Spanish before you visit.

 Indie travel tips for Chile

 - Stick around Santiago for some amazing cuisine in a bustling metropolis.

 - Head to Pucon and stand atop an active volcano.

 - Torres del Paine, in Chilean Patagonia, is one of the top trekking meccas in the entire world.

 - You should be forewarned, that unlike many of its South American neighbors Chile is not a super cheap place to travel.
 There are bargains to be found, but you might want to make sure you have a little extra cash on hand just in case.
 Plan on spending about $40-50USD per day in Chile.

 One way to get to Chile is to ride a bicycle.
 If your legs don’t want to carry you through South America, you can always go the safe route and book a flight.
-There are cheap flights to Chile from time to time and the best place to find them is through the international airfare finder.
+There are cheap flights to Chile from time to time.

 If there was ever a country made for adventure travel it is Chile.
 It is an adventure traveler’s wet dream.
 Just take a look at a few of these adventure trips and tours and you will start salivating.